 Dataset: Bacterial transcriptional response to picoeukaryote Micromonas commoda

-Frank Xavier Ferrer-González (Student)
+Student: Frank Xavier Ferrer-González (University of Georgia)

 Project: Effects of Climate Change Variables on Microbial Autotroph-Heterotroph Carbon Flux (CC_Auto_Hetero_Fluxes)